Watchdog cites persistent infection lapses in nursing homes

 Nursing homes ended up bearing the brunt of the coronavirus outbreak.
 About 1.4 million people live in some 15,500 facilities in the United States.
 Most of those people were already at higher risk due to age and medical history, and they also shared dining rooms, recreation areas, bathrooms and sleeping quarters.

-An ongoing count by The Associated Press has found that outbreaks in nursing homes and long-term care facilities have killed more than 30,000 people, more than one-third of all coronavirus deaths in the country.
+An ongoing tally by The Associated Press has found over 34,000 coronavirus-related deaths at nursing homes and other long-term care facilities, more than one-third of all COVID-19 deaths in the country.

 The GAO report found that about 40% of the nursing homes inspected in each of the past two years were cited for problems with infection control and prevention.